ahsaleh90/Stock-analysis/README.md

 ##1) overview of the project

 Steve collected data for a number of energy stock to be analyzed to help his parents decide on there investment in DAQO New Energy Corp (DQ).
-The project is to automate stock analysis for steve usisng VBA.
+The project is to automate stock analysis for steve using VBA.

 ##2) Results